alexmalyshev/convoy/README.md

 and use it.
 The current list of data structures is:

  * circbuf - a fixed-size circular buffer
- * dlist - a doubly linked list
+ * dlist - a circular, doubly linked list
  * slist - a circular, singly-linked list
  * splat - a splay tree